 Michael is a registered professional electrical and mechanical engineer in New Mexico and eight additional states.
 He is also a licensed general, electrical, and mechanical contractor in New Mexico.

 His professional affiliations include membership in ASHRAE and ASPE.
 He has more than 35 years working experience as an electrical engineer, mechanical engineer, experience in residential and commercial HVAC, plumbing, solar thermal, photovoltaic, and lighting design.

-His expertise is in design, construction and code requirements of highly efficient heating and plumbing systems.
+His expertise is in design, implementation and code requirements of highly efficient heating and plumbing systems.